davidmarble/virtualenvwrapper-win/README.rst

 Convenience Commands
 --------------------
-``cdvirtualenv``
+``cdproject``
-    If a virtualenv environment is active, change the current working directory to the active virtualenv base directory.
-If a virtualenv environment is not active, change the current working directory to the base directory of the default Python. ``cd-`` will return you to the last directory you were in before calling ``cdvirtualenv``.
+    If a virtualenv environment is active and a projectdir has been defined, change the current working directory to active virtualenv's project directory.
+    ``cd-`` will return you to the last directory you were in before calling ``cdproject``.

 ``cdsitepackages``
     If a virtualenv environment is active, change the current working